-Illiteracy is a global problem, stretching from the United States to Uganda, from Europe to Cambodia and everywhere in between.
-It matters because the inability to read and write quickly leads to big problems.
-Illiterate people are more likely to be poor, lack education, miss out on opportunities to participate fully in society and the workforce.
-Sadly, their choices in life are far too limited.
+The literacy challenge is a global one, stretching from the United States to Uganda, from the United Kingdom to Cambodia and everywhere in between.
+It matters because the inability to read and write is often connected with other issues.
+People who struggle with literacy are more likely to live in poverty, lack education, drop out of school, have difficulty finding employment, and miss out on opportunities to participate fully in society and the workforce.

 illiteracy costs a developed nation 2% GDP, an emerging economy 1.2% GDP, and a developing country 0.5% GDP.